RubyCrypto/rbnacl/README.md

 ## Reporting Security Problems

-If you have discovered a bug in RbNaCl of a sensitive nature, e.g. one which can compromise the security of RbNaCl users, you can report it securely by sending a GPG encrypted message to:
+If you have discovered a bug in RbNaCl of a sensitive nature, i.e. one which can compromise the security of RbNaCl users, you can report it securely by sending a GPG encrypted message to: